AtelesPaniscus/apl-exalt/README.md

 I find this last behaviour obliges me to kill the APL interpreter from another command line.

-There are several cases in GNU APL of the interpreter behaving in a sane manner when used interactively but not so when using the GNU APL test harness.
+There are several cases in GNU APL of the interpreter behaving in a sane manner when used interactively but not so when using the GNU APL test case framework.
 This is one of them.
 I think this is retribution on the part of GNL APL for breaking the Exercism commandment "Thou shall not use lambda functions".

-There is little Exercism or I can do about these but they may eventually push me to abandon the GNU APL test harness and so compatibility with the Exercism track.
+There is little Exercism or I can do about these but they may eventually push me to abandon the GNU APL test case framework.

 ## Week 1